Buuntu/fastapi-react/README.md

   [CSS-in-JS](https://material-ui.com/styles/basics/) styling.
 - **[react-admin](https://github.com/marmelab/react-admin)** for the admin
   dashboard
-  - Using JWT authentication with superuser privileges
+  - Using the same token based authentication as FastAPI backend (JWT)

 ## Table of Contents